phpmyadmin/phpmyadmin/docs/config.rst

     :default: ``'structure'``

     Defines the tab displayed by default when clicking the small icon next to each table name in the navigation panel.
-The possible values are the localized equivalent of:
+The possible values are:

     * ``structure``
     * ``sql``